HPaulson/CaptureShare/README.md

 * CapsureShare comes pre-built for easy install.
 For more information on building files to contribute, read the [Contributing]() section

-* Install the latest [release](https://github.com/HPaulson/CaptureShare/releases) of CaptureShare
+* Install the latest [release](https://github.com/HPaulson/CaptureShare/releases) of CaptureShare, named `CaptureShare-VERSION`

-* Extract the `CapsureShare.zip` file
+* Extract the `CaptureShare-VERSION.zip` file
 ---
 ### Configuring CaptureShare